-Evidentiary breath tests are breath tests taken on larger, non-portable machines that generally produce results that are admissible in court.
-A DUI suspect will blow a sample of his or her breath through a tube into a chamber where it is analyzed and measured by the machine.
+Evidentiary Breath Tests (EBT) are breath tests taken on larger, non-portable machines that generally produce results that are admissible in court.
+A DUI suspect will blow a sample of their breath through a tube into a chamber where it is analyzed and measured by the machine.
 It is not uncommon for more than one sample to be taken.
 A suspect may be requested to blow into the machine 2-3 times.
 Multiple samples are taken and compared to ensure the most reliable and accurate result.
 A print out reading will be provided at the conclusion of the test.

 Several types of these machines exist, but the ones most commonly used are the Intoxilizer and the DataMaster (or DataMaster CDM, pictured to the left).
 Check your local state laws to determine what machine is used in your jurisdiction.